MinnPost/object-sync-for-salesforce/docs/extending-pull.md

 ### Hook

+When passing a value with this hook, it needs to be in the format `Y-m-d\TH:i:s\Z`.
+The plugin converts its own value to a GMT date, so you may want to keep up with this precedent for consistency.

 ```php
 // example to use another datetime value.
 // the value needs to be a gmdate, formatted for Salesforce: 'Y-m-d\TH:i:s\Z'.